First published Sept 2, 2024

 IV Chelation therapy can be effective if handled by a qualified physician.
 Any other treatment from other sources may not be effective and could cause you to experience severe side effects.
 You do not want to waste your time and money seeking treatment from unqualified doctors, risking your health in the long run.

 Apart from chelation therapy, it is also imperative to take a comprehensive approach to your health.
-The doctor may advise you to watch your diet, manage stress, and they may also recommend dietary supplements.
+The doctor may advise you to watch your diet, and manage stress, and they may also recommend dietary supplements.
 This is why you should be careful with whom you approach for chelation treatment.

 Risks and Side Effects of Chelation Therapy

 Like any other medical treatment, chelation therapy comes with various risks.
 However, this treatment has been proven and has been in use for many years.
-IV therapy has been safe and can treat acute metal poisoning in the body.
+IV infusion therapy has been safe and can treat acute metal poisoning in the body.
 Below are several common side effects that you may encounter with chelation therapy.

 • Fever and chills